 In your online coursework, we will examine a variety of interpersonal communication concepts, with special emphasis on the application of communication skills in different situations.
 As you advance in your coursework, you will delve into advanced analysis of theories and research on communication processes, relational development, and conflict resolution.

 The Interpersonal Communication Bachelor’s Degree offers all of the courses associated with the major requirements needed to complete the BA in an online format.
-To qualify for admission to the program, students must have already completed a majority of the UNM Core Curriculum, as well as college and minor requirements.
+To qualify for admission to the program, students must have already completed a majority of the UNM General Education requirements, as well as college and minor requirements.

 The major requirements for completing the program total 18 credit hours.
 Below is a listing of all of the required courses and the planned offerings.

 - CJ 221 Interpersonal Communication

 - CJ 318 Language, Thought and Behavior Mediation

 To graduate with a BA degree in Interpersonal Communications, a student must complete a minimum of 120 credit hours.
 UNM requires 31 credit hours distributed between seven areas to complete the UNM General Education requirements.
 The university also requires completion of a 3 credit hour U.S. and Global Diversity and Inclusion requirement.
 Students may transfer course work from other accredited institutions to fulfill these requirements.

 The College of Arts and Sciences requires a minimum of 90 credit hours taught within its departments.
 Students in the College of Arts and Sciences must declare a major and a minor, or two majors, or a special curriculum approved by the College.
 Half of the major must be completed at the University of New Mexico.
 A quarter of the minor must be completed at the University of New Mexico.